The Creatives Note

 Always create!
 Don’t wait for someone to give you work or hire you until you create because no one would hire you if they don’t see what you have created before.

 Think of an idea and find a way to execute it.
 Make YouTube your best friend.
 You can find videos that can help you execute and implement your ideas on YouTube.
 Just find a way to execute your ideas and share them.
-The more you do this, the more you figure out better ways and process to execute your ideas, and the better you get.
+The more you do this, the more you figure out better ways and processes to execute your ideas, and the better you get.

 You should also understand and be fine with the fact that not everyone will like your idea.
 This also helps you when you get to work on real projects.